According to many “Experts” and hormone optimization “Gurus” all you need to do in order to max out your testosterone levels is to:

 99% of what you read about boosting your testosterone levels is either wildly exaggerated to sell pills or a flat out lie.

-Research has clearly shown time and time again that the ONLY path to kickass T levels is through resistance training, a balanced diet, correcting micro nutrient deficiencies and taking care of your recovery.
+Research has clearly shown time and time again that the ONLY path to kickass T levels is through resistance training, a balanced diet, correcting micronutrient deficiencies and taking care of your recovery.
 Forget the minutiae, focus on big wins, and you’ll be well on your way to optimal testosterone levels.